supplycart/interview-case-study/README.md

    Change '**USERNAME**' to the username of your mysql
    Change '**PASSWORD**' to the password of your mysql
    Change '**DATABASENAME**' to the name of the database that you want to connect
 4. To make sure that the mailer is working, make sure you modify the codes in **Mailer.cs** located in **/backend/Model/Mailer.cs** at line 14, 17 and 19.
-The code should look like bwlow:
+The code should look like below:
     ```csharp
     var basicCredential = new NetworkCredential("FROMADDRESS", "FROMPASSWORD");
     ```